forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 ## Resources
 Sites regularly consulted for articles and news.
-It is attempted to read a fairly broad array of resources critically.
+It is attempted to read a fairly broad array of resources and to take into the different viewpoints.

 Ownership, key people and the mission are often stated [in work as of 27.7.].
 The resources for the ownership are the "About" pages and wikipedia.